What wines pair well with sashimi and raw fish without causing a fishy aftertaste?

 Six Cloves Wines

 Founded by Sonoe Hirabayashi, a Japanese winemaker from Nagano with deep roots in fermentation — sake, miso, soy — trained at UC Davis.
 The philosophy is balance over extraction.
-Her Zinfandel is a genuinely good companion to Bluefin Tuna: enough structure to meet the umami, enough freshness to keep the pairing clean.
+The 2024 Cabernet Sauvignon is a surprise: quiet, elegant, and precise where California Cab tends toward the bold and ripe.
+In a mirror universe where Robert Parker had opposite taste, this could be top Bordeaux quality.
+Her fermentation background shows — wines built for food rather than for the tasting note.

 Albi, France — Tarn